SteSeg/openmc_fusion_benchmarks/docs/specifications/schema.md

       units: g/cm3
 ```

-The corresponding definition in the `schema` looks like this:
+And its definition in the `schema` would be:

 ```yaml
 Material: